 Ian Fleming’s long weekends ran from Friday afternoon to Monday night and were invariably spent at St. Margaret’s where Ian and Ann Fleming hosted friends such as Somerset Maugham, Noel Coward, Evelyn Waugh, Patrick Leigh Fermor and the Duff Coopers.
 Fleming wanted to write his most ambitious and personal novel yet, realizing he had to keep Bond fresh.
-Perhaps he was trying to establish more respect amongst the literary elites or revered spy novelists such as Graham Greene and Eric Ambler?
+Perhaps he was also trying to establish more respect amongst his literary peers or his favourite spy novelists such as Graham Greene and Eric Ambler.

-The Moonraker novel also gave us one of the best Bond girls in Gala Brand, who does not fall in love with Bond or get into bed with him.
-Bond reflected at the end of the novel:
+Moonraker also gave us one of the best Bond girls in Gala Brand, who surprisingly does not fall in love with Bond or go to bed with him.
+Bond would reflect at the end of the novel:

 “And now what? wondered Bond.
 He shrugged his shoulders to shift the pain of failure – the pain of failure that is so much greater than the pleasure of success.
 The exit line.
 He must get out of these two young lives and take his cold heart elsewhere.
 There must be no regrets.
 No false sentiment.
 He must play the role which she expected of him.
 The tough man of the world.
 The Secret Agent.
 The man who was only a silhouette.”

-From The Spectator review of the book in 1955 by Juanita Sheridan:
+Reviews were favourable as well.
+From The Spectator in 1955 by Juanita Sheridan:

 “The particular adventure into which he is plunged is not one of Mr. Fleming’s best and is further marred by a series of improbabilities culminating in a piece of poetic justice (involving the relative speeds of a submarine and a guided missile) that is just damned nonsense.